MAPReiff/ShadowRePlay-Linux/README.md

 - Change `INSTALL` on line 7 to your ffmpeg executable (built with nvenc support).
 Default is /usr/bin/ffmpeg.

-- Change `FPS` on lin 9 to your desired recording framerate.
+- Change `FPS` on line 9 to your desired recording framerate.
 Default is 60.

 - Change `RESOLUTION` on line 11 to your resolution.
 (X11 resolution).
 Default is 1920x1080.